ladybug-tools/honeybee-resources/sample_folder_structure/project_folder/0-model/aperture/README.md

 You can have as many as dynamic aperture as needed in your model.
 Keep in mind that the contribution from each dynamic aperture will be calculated separately.

-Static apertures are represented by a single state which is the default material of the aperture.
+Static apertures have a single state which is the default material of the aperture.
 All the static apertures in the scene should be inside `/0-model/aperture/static` folder.
 The contribution from all the static aperture will be calculated together.

 In this sample model the `south window` is the only dynamic aperture in the model with